 Posters are only as good as the places you can put them up.
 So think of where you will put them up, before you print lots.

 Flyposting – no, no, no……..Sticking your posters up on lampposts, street railings or any other public place without permission is a big no no – It’s illegal and can be prosecuted.

 But you can put your posters up in places like libraries, doctors’ surgeries and also ask local businesses.
 Depending on the size of your project, you might even be able to persuade a local business to pay for the printing of the posters by offering them some space on it to advertise their shop.

-The council has a large number of community noticeboard sites spread across the borough.
+Ealing Council has a large number of community noticeboard sites spread across the borough.
 There will be some in your local area.
-Unfortunately these are not free but only cost £9 a month for charitable groups or community organisations.
+Unfortunately, these are not free but are subsidised for charitable groups or community organisations.
 This includes the printing and production of your large format poster.